 No checklist is ever comprehensive enough, however should you follow the each optimizations mentioned here you will be on your way to improving your search engine rankings.
 It may seem tedious at first to go through this list and many people struggle with the whole process each time they publish new content, in the end it all depends on your goals and hunger for organic traffic.

-After you are done with on-page optimizations there is still off-page optimizations which you need to look in to but that is another topic for another day.
+After you are done with on-page optimizations there is still off-page optimizations which you need to look in to.